 A GAV rider can be an excellent alternative to an fixed-indexed annuity.
 Compared with equity-indexed annuities, GAVs can often provide better diversification, dividends, principal protection, and ability to withdraw funds in a lump sum, all without the caps and spreads common to equity-indexed annuities.

-For more information on GAVs, contact Annuity FYI at 866-223-2121 to speak with an Annuity FYI Expert.
+For more information on GAVs, contact Annuity FYI at 866-223-2121 to speak with an licensed financial professional.